VPNs or virtual private networks

-- Windscribe – Windscribe offers servers in 110 cities in 62 countries with its paid service, along with unlimited data.
-Its free service has just 11 locations and offers a 10GB data cap.
+- Windscribe – Windscribe offers servers in 112 cities in 66 countries with its paid service, along with unlimited data.
+Its free service has just 9 locations and offers a 10GB monthly data cap.
 Its paid version is also one of the cheapest VPNs on the market

 - ExpressVPN – A bit more expensive, ExpressVPN offers 160 endpoint locations in 94 countries and lets you use up to five devices simultaneously

 - NordVPN – NordVPN has more than 5,600 servers in 59 countries, lets you use up to six devices on one account and promises no bandwidth limitations

 - Opera – Opera is a web browser with a free built-in VPN.
 Despite being free, there's no data limit, but it falls down with only five locations, compared to the thousands available with other VPNs

 - ProtonVPN – Based in Switzerland, ProtonVPN supports up to 10 devices on one profile and has more than 1,000 servers in 61 countries

 - VyprVPN – VyprVPN offers up to five simultaneous connections and lists HBO, BBC iPlayer and Netflix among the streaming services it supports.
-It has more than 700 servers around the world
+It has more than 700 servers in 70 countries

 - Bullguard – Bullguard, best known for its anti-virus software, offers VPN plans from one month up to three years.
 It has 2,000 servers in over 16 countries and you can use up to six devices simultaneously

 Frequently asked questions